hardylie8/BE_Gigih/README.md

 # Gigih play

-For the mid-term project in Generasi Gigih 3.0, the goal is to create an interactive live shopping platform that enables users to engage in live shopping events, explore a variety of products, and actively participate by posting comments during the live sessions.
+For the final project in Generasi Gigih 3.0, the goal is to create an interactive live shopping platform that enables users to engage in live shopping events, explore a variety of products, and actively participate by posting comments during the live sessions. this is the backend repository.

+kindly check https://github.com/hardylie8/FE_Gigih for the Frontend.

 ## Tech Stack